jameslrivera/CICD-Pipeline-Lab/README.md

 ## Conclusion

-In this project I got hands-on experience building a DevOps pipeline from start to finish — Docker for containerization, Kubernetes for container orchestration, Terraform and Helm for Infrastructure as Code, and GitHub Actions and GitLab CI for CI/CD automation.
+In this project I got hands on experience building a DevOps pipeline from start to finish.I used Docker for containerization, Kubernetes for Container Orchestration, Terraform and Helm for Infrastructure as Code, and GitHub Actions and GitLab CI for CI/CD automation.